GeyserMC/GeyserWebsite/docs/geyser/fixing-unable-to-connect-to-world.md

 title: Fixing 'Unable to Connect to World'
 ---

-# Fixing 'Unable to Connect to World' errors
+## Fixing 'Unable to Connect to World' errors {#fixing-unable-to-connect-to-world-errors}
 This is by far the most common error people get when attempting to set up Geyser.
 Here's some steps on how to solve it.
 Usually, this error is caused by improper configuration of Geyser, or issues with your network.